shweta257/DataViz/hw3/readme.md

 ## Part V: Update Map

-Update the map for a given selection triggered from the bar chart.
+Update the map for a selected world cup, as triggered from the bar chart.

 Recall that the aspects we want to highlight are:

- * Participating countries,
+ * participating countries,
- * Host country,
+ * host country,
  * winning team,
  * runner up team.

 We want to use color to encode the participating and host country, and a marker to mark the winning team and runner up.
+This avoids the tricky situation of having to color a country in two colors, which would happen if the host wins, which happened a few times in history.

 As mentioned in the createMap() stage, we have created classes to style the hosting country (.host) and the participating countries (.team).
 Make sure and take advantage of those to style the appropriate path elements.